I am a mixed-methods researcher with an emphasis on quantitative methods.

 Before joining Twitter, I was a postdoctoral fellow at The University of Chicago.
 I taught politics and society, and quantitative research methods.
-I have also held a Pew Research Center Data Labs fellowship and a Google Data Journalism fellowship with The Sunlight Foundation.
+I have also held fellowships at Pew Research Center Data Labs and The Sunlight Foundation.

 I hold a PhD in sociology from The University of Chicago, with concentrations in social statistics and democratic politics.
-Before my academic turn, I was a reporter, writer, and editor, most recently for a news site covering technology and politics.
+Before my academic turn, I was a reporter, writer, and editor.
+My last position in media was as managing editor of techPresident, a news site covering technology and politics.
+(It's not really around anymore.)

 You can email me at nick at nclarkjudd.com.